Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 - Your terms and conditions for the sale

-- The estimated time of delivery for goods purchased which must include estimated time for all shipping options that you have offered, if any.
+- The estimated time of delivery for goods purchased must include the estimated time for all shipping options that you have offered if any.

 The online business operators must:

-- Allow buyer to rectify any errors prior to confirmation of any purchase
+- Allow the buyer to rectify any errors prior to confirmation of any purchase

-- Issue acknowledgment receipt for the sale transaction, without any undue delay
+- Issue an acknowledgment and receipt for the sale transaction without any undue delay

 3. Maintenance of Record